qiankunli/qiankunli.github.io/_posts/Technology/Docker/2018-10-11-docker_to_k8s_network_note.md

 * The IP a container sees itself is the same IP as others see it. each pod has its own IP address that other pods can find and use. 很多业务启动时会将自己的ip 发出去（比如注册到配置中心），这个ip必须是外界可访问的。 学名叫：flat address space across the cluster.

-Kubernetes requires each pod to have an IP in a flat networking name‐ space with full connectivity to other nodes and pods across the network.
-This IP-per-pod model yields a backward-compatible way for you to treat a pod almost identically to a VM or a physical host, in the context of naming, service discovery, or port allocations.
+Kubernetes requires each pod to have an IP in a flat networking namespace with full connectivity to other nodes and pods across the network.
+This IP-per-pod model yields a backward-compatible way for you to treat a pod almost identically to a VM or a physical host（**ip-per-pod 的优势**）, in the context of naming, service discovery, or port allocations.
 The model allows for a smoother transition from non–cloud native apps and environments.  这样就 no need to manage port allocation

 A service provides a stable virtual IP (VIP) address for a set of pods.
 It’s essential to realize that VIPs do not exist as such in the networking stack.
 For example, **you can’t ping them.** They are only Kubernetes- internal administrative entities.
 Also note that the format is IP:PORT, so the IP address along with the port make up the VIP. **Just think of a VIP as a kind of index into a data structure mapping to actual IP addresses.**